• Skip to main content

 Whare are some frequently asked questions about multipotentialites?

 You’re not alone if you’re asking questions about how to navigate life as an HSP multipotentialite.
-It can feel overwhelming just to think about all the interests, hobbies, experiences, and career objectives you’d like to pursue.
-It’s easy enought to become interested in something and get stuck pursuing it until you wake up one day and realize that you weren’t as passionate about it as you once were.
+It can feel overwhelming to think about all the interests, hobbies, experiences, and career objectives you’d like to pursue.
+It’s easy enough to become interested in something and get stuck pursuing it until you wake up one day and realize that you weren’t as passionate about it as you once were.
 Overall, the pressure you might feel to discover your one big purpose in life can be, well, debilitating.

 Here are some additional questions you might be asking yourself: